swiftlang/swift-evolution/proposals/0327-actor-initializers.md

 ### Sendability

-The delegating initializers of an `actor`, and all initializers of a GAIC, follow the same rules about Sendable arguments as other functions.
+The delegating initializers of an `actor`, and all initializers of a GAIT, follow the same rules about Sendable arguments as other functions.
 Namely, if the function is isolated, then cross-actor calls require that the arguments conform to the `Sendable` protocol.

 All non-delegating initializers of an actor, regardless of any flow-sensitive isolation applied to `self`, are considered "isolated" from the `Sendable` point-of-view.
 That's because these initializers are permitted to access the actor's isolated stored properties during bootstrapping.